Dynamical Sampling: A Survey: Introduction and Motivation

-Dynamical sampling has been inspired by problems in applications such as super resolution, sampling and reconstruction in atmospheric emission, source localization of diffusive sources, and distributed sampling of time-varying signals on networks and graphs \cite{LV09,RDCV12,HRLV10, AD18,AD20,MBD15,RBD21,MD17, HLTY25}.
+Dynamical sampling was inspired by problems in applications such as super resolution, sampling and reconstruction in atmospheric emission, source localization of diffusive sources, and distributed sampling of time-varying signals on networks and graphs \cite{LV09,RDCV12,HRLV10, AD18,AD20,MBD15,RBD21,MD17, HLTY25}.
 The area is closely related to mobile sampling, where a small number of sensors are assumed to move along prescribed trajectories \cite{EG23, GRUV15, GB20, JM22, JMV24, Ku17, RU23, UV13}.
-Dynamical sampling has also inspired research in various areas of applied and theoretical analysis (see, e.g., \cite {AMJMP23, AP23, Men22, MT23, SCM25,AKT17,HM26, LLZ21, FMT25,FMT25_2, AHP19, AAK19, AKh17, Phi17, AAP25, HM26, HNT24, SS24,KKT24, DLW24, Boz24, BK23, KM25, LS22}).
+Beyond its original formulation, dynamical sampling has inspired developments in related applied and theoretical areas.
+For example, \cite{AMJMP23, AP23} study dynamical dual frames with applications to quantization, \cite{AKT17, AKT18, HM26, LLZ21, Boz24, BK23} consider various questions related to phase retrieval with dynamical frames, \cite{HNT24, AADP13, ABKMP24, AAP25, LS22} investigate dynamical sampling on structured function spaces, graphs, and other general domains, \cite{Men22, MT23, SCM25, FMT25,FMT25_2, AHP19, Phi17, DLW24, CHP20, SS24} develop related operator-theoretical techniques for various classes of linear operators in different classes of Hilbert and Banach spaces, \cite{AAK19, AKh17, KM25} perform stability, optimality, and/or perturbation analysis, and \cite{KKT24, KP25} develop techniques for data-driven learning of operators.